Sayanth789/My_ML_Projects/Notes/Transformers.md

 * Generate text one token at a time
  The **decoder** has masked self-attention , which is prefered for next-token prediction.

+##Transformers are built entirely on "Attention"
+They replaced the RNNs/LSTM by using:
+* Self-attention
+* MultiHead attention
+* Layer Normalization
+* Feed-Forward blocks
+ This allowed:
+* Parallel processing
+* Long-range dependencies
+* Massive scaling

+#Tokenization matters

+Models understand text in "tokens", not in characters or words.

+Differnet tokenizers.
+* BPE
+* WordPie
+* SentencePie
+* TikToken (OpenAi optimized)

+## A good tokenizer improves:
+* vocabulary efficiency
+* Speed
+* Mepory
+* Performance